 What’s that?
 Don’t college admissions officers want to hear about my big ideas and great global experiences?
 They may want to know what you’ve experienced, but not what happens in your mind!
 Admissions officers say they want to see what you’ve done; they want to experience your unique perspective through strong writing with a unique point of view.

-The details, dialogue and description you remember make your writing vivid and your own.
-The 3 D’s add spice to your writing, just as surely as plenty of salt and pepper keep you in the kitchen on Top Chef.
+The details, dialogue and description you remember make your writing college applicatio essays vivid and your own.
+These 3 D’s of college application essays add spice to your writing, just as surely as plenty of salt and pepper keep you in the kitchen on Top Chef.

 Here’s how to do it: